LeihanChen/leihan_chen_me/content/authors/admin/_index.md

   link = "files/cv.pdf"

 +++
-My surname is 陳 while given name is 磊涵 which indicates integrity and self-restraint.
+My given name is 磊涵 which indicates integrity and self-restraint.<br />
 I have a pen name Chu You (楚餘).<br />
 Geospatial scientist & Engineer.<br />
 Amateur of Chinese poetry and literature.<br />
-Recently addicting into playing Go, learning Chan and Chinese traditional characters.<br />
+Recently addicting into playing Go, learning Chan and writing Chinese traditional characters.<br />
 Seeking a new career in the filed of Eastern Asia (Chinese) Studies.<br />

 Favourite Chinese Pre-modern Poet: Li Shangyin(李商隱), Li Ho(李賀), Jiang Kui(姜虁), Tan Xian(譚獻).<br />